 To show that a nonzero $\mathcal{W}(k_{y})$ ensures the existence of zero-energy flat bands, we choose a set of parameters leading to $\mathcal{W}(k_{y})=-1$ and consider a cylindrical sample with open (periodic) boundary conditions in the $x$ $(y)$ direction.
 As shown in Fig.\ref{fig1}(a), the numerical result confirms the existence of one zero-energy flat band on each $x$-normal edge, verifying the correspondence with the winding number $\mathcal{W}(k_{y})$.

 While a zero-energy flat band protected by chiral symmetry is dictated to carry a fixed spin polarization, below, we will show that the situation drastically changes for the zero-energy flat bands protected by sub-chiral symmetry.
 To show this, we analytically extract the spin textures of the zero-energy edge flat bands exemplified in Fig.\ref{fig1}(a).
-Here a key observation is that the eigenvector of the zero-energy flat bands at a given boundary momentum must also be the eigenvector of the sub-chiral symmetry operator at the same momentum (see more discussions in the Supplemental Material~\cite{supplemental}), which is reminiscent of the relation between zero-energy bound states and chiral symmetry operator.
+Here a key observation is that {\zb the cell-periodic part of the wave functions} of the zero-energy flat bands at a given boundary momentum must also be the eigenvector of the sub-chiral symmetry operator at the same momentum (see Appendix \ref{Appendixa}), which is reminiscent of the relation between zero-energy bound states and chiral symmetry operator.
 The explicit steps are as follows.

 First, according to Eq.(\ref{gcsform}), it is easy to find that the two eigenvectors of $\mathcal{C}(k_{y})$ are given by

 Second, consider open boundary conditions in the $x$ direction.
 Without loss of generality, we assume the lattice-site number in the $x$ direction to be $N$.
 Accordingly, the Hamiltonian becomes a $2N\times 2N$ matrix, and the form of the sub-chiral symmetry operator is expanded as